 If the glue dries up quickly, you can add extra glue or simply do it in small bits at a time.

-Your creativity is your only limit with using sequins to decorate T-Shirts.
+Your creativity is your only limit with using sequins to decorate T-shirts.
 You can decide to use a hand-drawn image or design, or you can even arrange them in an abstract form.
-When you’re done, allow it to dry for about 24 hours before wearing and let it stay for about 7-10 days before you wash the shirt.
+When you’re done, allow it to dry for about 24 hours before wearing it and let it stay for about 7-10 days before you wash the shirt.

 #7 – Tie-Dye